-Students will be notified on Friday, July 19, 2024 whether or not they have been selected for the practicum.
+Students will be notified the week of June 30th whether or not they have been selected for the practicum.
 At this point, students who have been selected for the practicum will have to drop a class and contact law.jdstudies@usask.ca to register in the practicum.